 How to Choose a Brand Style Guide

-According to the Content Marketing Institute, branding failures often happen in the content creation industry as a result of not having a style sheet on hand or having a style sheet that isn’t a good fit for a particular organization’s needs.
+According to the Content Marketing Institute, branding failures often happen in the content creation industry due to not having a style sheet on hand or a style sheet that isn’t a good fit for a particular organization’s needs.

 Look for house style guide examples that initially meet the basic requirements of your company.
 Ideally, you want to do as little editing as possible to bring the style guide up to speed for your organization’s specific content requirements.
 Then, you can use this set of standards as a foundation to add or subtract guidelines as needed for your business.